tommyettinger/textratypist/README.md

 `typing-label.LICENSE`, and the Apache 2 license for this project is in the file `LICENSE`.
 Apache license headers are also present in all library source files here.
 The Apache license does not typically apply to non-code resources in the `src/test/resources` folder; individual fonts have their own licenses stored in that directory.

+The logo was made by Raymond "raeleus" Buckley and contributed to this project.
+It can be used freely for any purpose, but I request that it only be used to refer to this project unless substantially modified.